GreedyGame/cocos2dx-plugin/README.md

    * Manifest.permission.GET_ACCOUNTS
    * Manifest.permission.READ_PHONE_STATE
 ​
    NB : The above strings itself are returned in the argument if they are not available.

-​
-#####
-Congratulations!
+> Congratulations!
 You just completed the integration.
-Now you can test your game with GreedyGame integrated, by making an theme at panel.greedygame.com
+Now you can test your game with GreedyGame integrated, by making a theme at panel.greedygame.com
 ​​
 ### External Jars
 GreedyGame SDK uses Volley from Google as external jar.
 In case of conflicts you can remove it from libs folder of the wrapper.